kibetAmon/Django-REST-API/README.md

 Create two additional files **serializers.py** and **urls.py** in the directory _./person_.
 Don't worry; you will soon understand why those two files exist.

+First, in the ./RestAPI/RestAPI folder, go to the settings.py and add to INSTALLED_APPS, person app and rest_framework.